 Part 1 — Header

-The header describes the token type and the algorithm used to sign it:
+The header is a small JSON object describing the token type and the algorithm used to create the signature:

 {